 Photos by Hadley Yoder and Kathrina Leavitt

 Want a literary trip to Ireland next?
 Check out these 6 Classic Books Set in Ireland!
+And see this post for 12 books to inspire wanderlust around the world!

 For more novels with a Scottish setting, I recommend you check out the romantic suspense novels of Mary Stewart.
 Stewart lived in Scotland and loved the country deeply, and set some of her books there including Wildfire at Midnight and Stormy Petrel.